 Forest County...Take a Breath.

 Forest County is aptly named.
 The woodlands that cover the landscape of Forest County are some of Wisconsin’s largest and most beautiful.
 In addition, the county is home to more than 800 lakes and 850 miles of trout streams.
-It’s a year-round outdoor playground with camping opportunities throughout Forest County.
+It’s a year-round outdoor playground with many beautiful campgrounds, 70+ miles of ATV/UTV Trails, Hiking and Biking Trails, and outdoor festivals and concerts throughout Forest County.

 The forests provides an inviting rustic roads and auto tour opportunity.
 Roll down Rustic Road 34 or 118, take a drive through the Chequamegon-Nicolet National Forest along the Heritage Drive National Forest Scenic Byway, or fall in love with the fall colors on the 145-mile Nicolet-Wolf River Scenic Byway.

 Take a paddle down the Wolf River, Brule River, Peshtigo River, Pine River and Popple River.
 Follow the Wabikon and Riley Lakes Canoeing Path.
 Go whitewater rafting on the Peshtigo River.
-Or, go swimming at the Crandon Municipal Beach or Silver Lake Beach.
+Or, go swimming at the Crandon Municipal Beach, Laona's Silver Lake Beach, Crandon Veterans Memorial Park Beach (the Dam), Richardson Lake Beach and Ada Lake Beach.

 Anglers can fish hundreds of lakes for walleye, musky, bass, pike and panfish.
-Lakes range from 2,157-acre Lake Metonga to crystal clear ponds.
-Hundreds of miles of trout streams present anglers with a chance to catch one of Wisconsin’s native brook trout.
+Lakes range from 2,157-acre Lake Metonga to crystal clear ponds that get their cold water from underground springs.
+Hundreds of miles of trout streams present anglers, with a chance to catch one of Wisconsin’s native brook trout, are vastly located through out Forest County.

 Mountain bikers will love Forest County.
 Ride the Anvil Trail, Ed’s Lake Trail, Nicolet North Trail and Otter Springs Trail.
 Hiking is available on ten Forest County trails.
 Logging roads running through the national forest provide another opportunity for hiking.
 The national forest’s huge tracts of woodlands also make it the ideal place for wildlife sightings and birdwatching.